-360 Risk Management, Environmental Health & Safety
+360 Environmental Health & Safety and Risk Management (EHSRM)

-The Risk Management, Environmental Health & Safety office (RMEH&S), includes Risk Management, Environmental Health and Safety, and Worker’s Compensation programs.
+Environmental Health & Safety and Risk Management (EHSRM) office includes Risk Management and Environmental Health and Safety.

 361 Risk Management

-Management of risk is a priority function of the University to ensure the use of resources for the established program purposes rather than for funding losses due to foreseeable risks.
-College, department and program management is responsible for: conducting campus operations in a manner that does not create unreasonable risks of loss or injury; the identification and analysis of risks; development and selection of risk controls and risk financing to manage risks; implementation and evaluation of risk management techniques; and documentation of these actions to ensure the responsible planning, organizing, leading, and control of resources.
+Risk Management focuses on review of operations and ownership of property for risks including injury to persons, damage or loss of property, impact to university programs, liability, loss of financial resources, and reputation.
+Colleges, departments and program managers are responsible for: conducting campus operations in a manner that does not create unreasonable risks of loss or injury; the identification and analysis of risks; development and selection of risk controls and risk financing to manage risks; implementation and evaluation of risk management techniques; and documentation of these actions to ensure the responsible planning, organizing, leading, and control of resources.

-Colleges or departments responsible for program management shall bear the financial burden associated with risk management losses.

-Risk Management, Environmental Health & Safety shall provide assistance to campus entities in identification and examination of risks, selection of risk control and risk financing techniques, evaluation of the results, and improvement of risk management.
+Risk Management and Environmental Health & Safety shall provide assistance to campus entities in identification and examination of risks, selection of risk control and risk financing techniques, evaluation of the results, and improvement of risk management.

 361.1 Responsibility for Programmatic and Operational Risks